Reference Only

 How EWC Codes Appear on Waste Transfer Notes

 On a standard WTN, the EWC code is recorded in Part D (Waste Description) alongside a written description of the waste, its physical form, and quantity.
-Both the code and the written description must be accurate — a correct code with a vague or misleading description is still a compliance risk.
+Both the code and the written description must be accurate — a correct code with a vague description is still a compliance risk.

 EWC Codes and Digital Waste Tracking (DWT) 2026